-Records Act 1998 and Council's Records Management Policy and associated procedures.
+8.20 You must comply with the requirements of the State Records Act 1998 and Council's Records Management Policy.

-- 7.14 All information stored in either soft or hard copy on Council supplied resources (including technology devices and email accounts) is deemed to be related to the business of Council and will be treated as Council records, regardless of whether the original intention was to create the information for personal purposes. - 7.15 You must not destroy, alter, or dispose of Council information or records, unless authorised to do so.
+- 8.21 All information created, sent and received in your official capacity is a Council record and must be managed in accordance with the requirements of the State Records Act 1998 and Council's Records Management Policy and associated procedures. - 8.22 All information stored in either soft or hard copy on Council supplied resources (including technology devices and email accounts) is deemed to be related to the business of Council and will be treated as Council records, regardless of whether the original intention was to create the information for personal purposes. - 8.23 You must not destroy, alter, or dispose of Council information or records, unless authorised to do so.
 If you need to alter or dispose of Council information or records, you must do so in consultation with Council's Records Supervisor and comply with the requirements of the State Records Act 1998.